What to do when you’re denied workers’ comp benefits in Atlanta, GA

 - Death benefits (in the event of worker fatality; paid to victim’s family)

 Unfortunately, many workers’ compensation claims in Georgia are denied by insurance companies, leaving the injured worker surprised, angry and confused.
 As the bills pile up, these individuals find it challenging to focus on recovery and instead stress about how they are going to keep their family afloat during this tough time.

-At Gerber & Holder Law, our Atlanta workers’ compensation lawyers have decades of experience representing hundreds of injured workers who have been denied benefits just like you.
+At Gerber & Holder Workers’ Compensation Attorneys, our Atlanta workers’ compensation lawyers have decades of experience representing hundreds of injured workers who have been denied benefits just like you.
 We have the knowledge, skill and passion needed to prove that your injuries were directly related to the job-related accident and recover maximum benefits available.

 Don’t give up!
 You still have options.

-Contact Gerber & Holder Law today for your free consultation.
+Contact Gerber & Holder Workers’ Compensation Attorneys today for your free consultation.

 In a survey of people who ultimately received workers’ comp settlements or awards, nearly half (47%) said their claim was initially denied by the insurance company.

 In cases of a denied claim, hiring an experienced workers’ compensation attorney can pay off.
-In fact, on average, data indicates that denied claimants who hired lawyers received significantly more in compensation than those who didn’t.
+In fact, on average, denied claimants who hire lawyers typically have better outcomes and receive more compensation than those who don’t.